The-Strategy-Unit/open-plan-docs/docs/user-guide/explain-my-results.md

 # Explain my results

-Results are delivered as an Excel workbook.
+Results are available as an Excel workbook.
 The cover sheet explains the contents of each sheet in the workbook.

-The results are contained in the `estimated_capacity_needs.xlsx` file.
+The results are contained in the `estimated_capacity_needs` sheet.

 In this sheet, each row describes a type of resource.